horsmanlab/horsmanlab.github.io/lab_handbook.md

 We recognize the privilege of publically funded scientific research and commit to to asking and seeking answers to important questions.
 We aim to achieve this through the core values of *curiosity*, *intentionality*, *rigor*, and *collaboration*.<br/>

 ### Curiosity<br/>
--    We are curious about the world around us and read broadly.
-Aim to read at least one paper a week that is unrelated to your research.
-You may be surprised at the unexpected insights it provides to your work!
-[See the famous Roger Federer vs Tiger Woods comparison [here](https://lithub.com/are-you-a-roger-or-a-tiger-on-specialization-vs-variety/)]<br/>
+-    We are curious about the world around us and are open to  using unfamiliar tools to seek answers.<br/>
 - We cultivate our curiosity by giving full attention to others in meetings and seminars.
 Like anything, genuine curiousity needs to be cultivated; develop a habit of asking thoughtful questions in meetings/seminars.<br/>
 -    Be curious about the work of those around you (including in other labs).
 Every lab member should be able to summarize in a sentence or two the work of every other lab member.
 If you can’t do this, start by asking questions during lab meetings or arrange a one-on-one discussion over coffee.<br/>